jeremytammik/tbc/a/1876_da4r_version_save_c4r.md

   [10/08/2020 23:20:40]    at RevitCoreEngineTest.RceConsoleApplication.Program.UserMain(CommandLineArgs cl)
 </pre>

-Is there a mistake or misunderstanding on the above add-in code?
+Is there a mistake or misunderstanding in my code above?

 [Worksharing model support by Revit Design Automation](https://forge.autodesk.com/blog/worksharing-model-support-revit-design-automation-0) clearly states that DA can open a Worksharing model from C4R on BIM 360 docs.